nanoraptor/CHY1009-pHorest/README.md

 - `app.py --serial <PORT>` → starts in **SERIAL** mode
 - `--lock-mode` → hides the mode selector and prevents switching modes during runtime

+> the mode selector can be hidden by pressing 'm' in normal mode.

 ## 🌐 Browser Dashboard

 Open `http://127.0.0.1:5000` after starting `app.py`.